johnsas5/GVSU-CIS350-SHARPPYTHONS/README.md

 Placeholder for source code

 # To run client locally:
+In the client folder copy .env.production and rename it to .env.development.
+This file is for using npm start for dev environment.
-cd to client folder, build, and start client
+Replace the environment variables with personal account information for firebase. cd to client folder, build, and start client

 # build react front end client:
 npm run build

 # start client: